Motor Industry Association: Who Are We?

 The Council meets about 4 times a year.
 All Council meetings are held in Auckland.

-The current President of the MIA is Mr Andy Sinclair (above), General Manager, Hyundai Motors NZ.
+The current President of the MIA is Mr Andy Sinclair (above), CEO, Hyundai Motors NZ.

 The Chair of the MIA Heavy Vehicle Group is Maarten Durent (above), Chief Executive Officer of Southpac Trucks.